Table of Contents

-When your child is struggling with a cold or croup, the body’s natural intelligence will already look to decrease activity (moving, eating, etc.) and increase rest (fatigued, lethargic, etc.) in order to help prioritize resources to help fight off and clear the infection.
+When your child struggles with a cold or croup, the body’s natural intelligence will already look to decrease activity (moving, eating, etc.) and increase rest (fatigued, lethargic, etc.) to help prioritize resources to help fight off and clear the infection.

-The number one thing to look for is making sure your child not only can get adequate rest, but adequate fluid intake as well.
-Staying hydrated through a respiratory illness like croup is key, and if they become extremely lethargic to the point of possible dehydration, that is when taking them in to see your medical provider and have possible intervention is most warranted.
+The number one thing to consider is ensuring your child can get adequate rest and fluid intake.
+Staying hydrated through a respiratory illness like croup is key.
+If they become extremely lethargic to the point of possible dehydration, taking them in to see your medical provider and having possible intervention is most warranted.

-When at home look to keep them as calm and comforted as possible, and along with keeping them hydrated look to add a humidifier to the room or even spend some time soothing them in the bathroom with a hot shower running nearby to make it extra humid and moist in there.
+When at home, look to keep them as calm and comfortable as possible, along with keeping them hydrated.
+Look to add a humidifier to the room or even spend some time soothing them in the bathroom with a hot shower running nearby to make it extra humid and moist in there.

-Always remember, home care is best used in conjunction with recommendations and care provided by your healthcare practitioner, so always be sure to consult with them during this process as well!
+Always remember home care is best used in conjunction with recommendations and care provided by your healthcare practitioner, so always consult with them during this process as well!